Consumer Medicine Information

 an illness which lowers your body's resistance to disease

-You have, have had in the past, or have a family history of, lung problems such as interstitial lung disease (an inflammation
+a history or have a family history of lung problems such as interstitial lung disease

-of lung tissue), which is a serious and potentially fatal disease.
+(an inflammation of lung tissue), a serious and potentially fatal disease.

 Taking other medicines

-Some medicines may interact with leflunomide.
+Some medicines and leflunomide may interfere with each other.
 These include: